 As you can see, there are plenty of opportunities to explore the history, culture, and entertainment of Madrid on a budget.
 The activities in this list aren’t only good for pinching pennies; they’re genuinely valuable and absolutely worth your time.
 The best part about experiencing these activities is that you will be “doing as the locals do.”
 If there’s one thing Spaniards know how to do, it’s taking their time to truly enjoy the little things.
 You will frequently see groups of Madrilenos savoring glasses of tinto de verano on terrazas in the sun, contentedly paddling around Retiro lake on the weekends, and soaking up the sunset views all over the city.
 So if you’re planning to pass over Madrid for the sake of your wallet, think again.
 The real value of Madrid lies in its budget activities.

-Brooke is a 23 year old native of Virginia who loves spending time at home as much as she loves to travel.
+Brooke is a native of Virginia who loves spending time at home as much as she loves to travel.
 Wherever she is, you can probably find her hiking, trying new recipes, playing outside, teaching herself yoga, and reading.
-She hopes to work and teach abroad many more times, and ultimately build a career in International Education and Development.
-Check out her blog at chasinglifemaps.com.
-For more on Brooke's experience in Spain, check out her article Why It's Important to Pick a Teach Abroad Destination Based on Your Overall Goals.
+After living in Spain for six months and traveling extensively around the country, she hopes to work and teach abroad many more times, and ultimately build a career in International Education and Development.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.